shannonjohnstone/learning-javascript-design-patterns/README.md

 ### Singleton

-Singleton is a pattern used for 2 reasons, first being to ensure the instance is only created the once and if its attempted again it will return the instance that was initiated the first time.
+Singleton is a pattern used for 2 reasons, first being to ensure there is only one instance of the item being created from within the singleton, if a second instance is attempted it will return the first instance that was initiated.
 The second being this instance is shared into the global scope.

 ## Structural Patterns
 ## Behavioral Patterns